 The FCPA specifically states that ‘where an issuer … holds 50% or less of the voting power with respect to a domestic or foreign firm [the books and records and internal control provisions] require only that the issuer proceed in good faith to use its influence, to the extent reasonable under the issuer’s circumstances, to cause such domestic or foreign firm to devise and maintain a system of internal accounting controls consistent with [the above stated provisions.]”
 This provision further provides as follows.
 “Such circumstances include the relative degree of the issuer’s ownership of the domestic or foreign firm and the laws and practices governing the business operations of the country in which such firm is located.
 An issuer which demonstrates good faith efforts to use such influence shall be conclusively presumed to have complied with the requirements of [the books and records and internal control provisions].”

 Despite this statutory provision, the enforcement agencies routinely charge parent companies – in what is akin to a strict liability theory – for the books and records and internal control violations of indirect subsidiaries and affiliates, even in the absence of any allegation that the parent company lacked good faith or participated in or had knowledge of the conduct at issue (See here for example).
-As with many securities laws provisions, knowingly circumventing or knowingly failing to implement a system of internal accounting controls or knowingly falsifying any book, record, or account, can be the basis for criminal liability.
-(See here for example).
-The books and records and internal control provisions only apply to “issuers.”
-However, best practices is for any company to follow the provisions to best minimize FCPA exposure.
+Indeed, in certain instances enforcement of the FCPA’s books and records and internal controls provisions is akin to “standardless” enforcement.
+(To learn more see here and here).

 Q. Which agencies enforce the FCPA?

 A. The FCPA has dual enforcers – the DOJ and the SEC.
+(See here for the DOJ’s FCPA website, here for the SEC’s FCPA website).

 The DOJ, a criminal law enforcement agency, is the sole agency responsible for criminal enforcement of the anti-bribery provisions and willful violations of the books and records and internal control provisions.
 The DOJ has jurisdiction over “issuers,” “domestic concerns,” and “persons” other than “issuers” and “domestic concerns” as those terms are described above.